sukeesh/Jarvis/README.md

 `pip install pywin32` or `conda instapll pywin32`<br>
 **Solution 2**: add the package to your environment variables system PATH.<br>

+**Question**: After cloning the repo in terminal it gives an error when running python3 installer saying please install virtual environemnt
+**Solution**:
+- Make sure you are correctly navigated into javis directory
+- Install virtual env using this command "python3 -m pip install virtualenv"
+- create the virtual env using the command "python3 -m virtualenv venv"
+- Activate the virtual env using the below command
+macOS: source venv/bin/activate
+windows: venv\Scripts\activate
+This should resolve the "virtualenv" related issue

 If you find other issues and/or have found solutions to them on any platform, please consider adding to this list!